-Baer Engineering and Environmental Consulting, Inc. brings a critical health-orientated background to evaluating and solving environmental and occupational health problems in both industrial and non-industrial situations.
+Baer Engineering and Environmental Consulting, Inc., located in Austin, Texas, brings a critical health-orientated background to evaluating and solving environmental and occupational health problems in both industrial and non-industrial situations.
 Baer Engineering's Industrial Hygiene Services are wide-ranging.
 Baer's Certified Industrial Hygienists (CIH) are supported by a staff of professional engineers and scientists with the knowledge and experience to provide expert evaluation of industrial and non-industrial situations, including indoor air quality (IAQ) concerns.

 - Asbestos Inspection, Abatement Design, & Monitoring

 - Bioaerosol Evaluations